-Make sure you know where you’re going, and how to get back on a night
+Make sure you know where you’re going, and how to get back after a night out.

 On Fridays and Saturdays, parts of the underground run all night.
 This is limited though, and currently only the Central line will be of any real use when living at Wilson.
 The closest Central line stations are Marble Arch and Lancaster Gate.
 See the night tube routes here.

 If the night tube doesn’t run where you want to be, you’ll have to resort to other methods (and same if you’re going out on a weekday).

 From South Kensington

 The park gets locked on an evening, at sunset.
 You’ll get chased out by a man in a van with a megaphone; the road is open later, but we wouldn’t recommend walking along it at night – at points there is no path without going in to the park itself.